TeamLapen/Vampirism/docs/wiki/troubleshooting.md

 This is a tricky issue as mob spawning is quite complex and many things can mess it up.
 It is likely that either a) some other mod purposely modifies the spawning algorithm/list or b) some other mod accidentally spawns too many other entities.
 Have a look on your mod list and try to spot suspicious mods.
 Then try to narrow it down by removing mods and testing vampire spawn in a freshly generated flat world
-#### Custom Mob Spawner / Mo's creatures (1.12)
-Custom Mob Spawner replaces the vanilla spawning algorithm and does not properly handle Vampirism's creatures.

-As a workaround:
-Go to your config directory and look for the CustomSpawner directory.
-In there you should find a overworld folder with a Creatures subfolder.
-Edit the DE.cfg file and look for vampire and vampire baron.
-Change canSpawn to true and the type to MONSTER.
-With that I was able to see some vampires spawn.
-However, I do not know if this is reset on certain occasions.

-### Thaumcraft - Can't get Examine Fire closely research (1.12)
-As a workaround you can go to your config directory (or use the GUI Main Menu -> Mods -> Vampirsm -> Config -> Balance) and open the Balance - vampire_player.cfg (Vampire Player General) and change fire_vulnerability_type to 0 and fire_vulnerability_max_mod to 1.
-Thereby the increased fire vulnerability added by Vampirism is deactivated.

-## Crashreport - If your game crashes or does not start, we do NEED a crashreport
+## Crash report - If your game crashes or does not start, we do NEED a crash-report
-_Without a crashreport file, we can do absolutely nothing to help you._
+_Without a crash-report file, we can do absolutely nothing to help you._
 _So please follow the following steps (If you have questions about the steps themselves, feel free to ask):_

 1. Find the Minecraft crash report file.
 If you use the standard Minecraft launcher, the folder can be found [here](https://minecraft.gamepedia.com/.minecraft).
 The interesting file is inside the _crash-reports_, choose the latest file.
 If you use another launcher, it might have a function to easily upload or locate log files.